Tail Recursion

 Here is a non-exhaustive list of tail subexpressions:

-• The return values in a case expression
+expression - The return values in a

-• The body of a let expression
+expression - The body of a

-• The return value of a function
+expression - The return value of a function

 If the expression that is in tail position happens to be a function call, then we call it a tail call.
-The call foo (n-1) is a tail call.

 4. Accumulators